SynBioDex/pySBOL3/docs/getting_started.rst

 The principle classes for describing the function of a design are ``Component``, ``Feature``, ``Interaction``, and ``Participation``.

-In the official SBOL specification document, classes and their properties are represented as box diagrams.
+In the `SBOL specification document <https://sbolstandard.org/datamodel-specification/>`_, classes and their properties are represented as box diagrams.
 Each box represents an SBOL class and its attributes.
 Following is an example of the diagram for the ``Component`` class which will be referred to in later sections.
 These class diagrams follow conventions of the Unified Modeling Language.

 .. figure:: component_uml.png
     :align: center